-Bakersfield College was selected in 2015 as one of 15 California Community Colleges to pilot a baccalaureate degree program.
+Bakersfield College was selected in 2015 as one of 15 California Community Colleges to pilot a bachelor's degree program.
 BC's Industrial Automation Baccalaureate Program was intentionally designed to prepare individuals for technical management careers in industries that utilize automation, including the petroleum, manufacturing, logistics and agriculture industry sectors, to improve the regional economy.
-In 2018, BC held a record-breaking commencement ceremony, recognizing the firstdegree earners of the Industrial Automation Baccalaureate degree from a California Community College.
-Graduates of the Industrial Automation Baccalaureate program are typically immediately employed upon graduation.
+In 2018, BC held a record-breaking commencement ceremony, recognizing the first-degree earners of Industrial Automation Baccalaureate degree from a California Community College.
+Graduates of the Industrial Automation baccalaureate program are typically immediately employed upon graduation and the program.